 Each February, Baylor continues its tradition of honoring the service of faculty and staff with the annual service awards ceremony.

-Baylor University President Ken Starr, with assistance from Associate Vice President for Human Resources John Whelan, recognized recipients during the ceremony.
+Baylor University First Lady Alice Starr, with assistance from Vice President for Human Resources John Whelan, recognized recipients during the ceremony.

 The annual ceremony was established in April 1972.
 Prior to that time, the University had held service awards ceremonies on an irregular basis.
 A 1957 program was the first to honor a 50-year-pin recipient, Mrs. Lily M. Russell.
-Since then, Baylor has recognized three other 50-year-pin recipients: Dr. Rufus Spain, Dr. Roger Kirk, and Dr. Bob Patterson.
+Since then, Baylor has recognized four other 50-year-pin recipients: Dr. Rufus Spain, Dr. Roger Kirk, Dr. Bob Patterson and Coach Clyde Hart.
+In 2013, Baylor recognized our first 55-year recipient, Dr. Rufus Spain.
+Dr. Roger Kirk was recognized for 55 years of service in 2014.